theochem/horton/doc/download_and_install_linux.rst

 Running the tests
 =================

-To test if Horton was installed properly and if it can be accessed from any directory, you should change to a directory outside of the source tree and call nosetests as follows:
+To test if HORTON was installed properly and if it can be accessed from any directory, you should change to a directory outside of the source tree and call nosetests as follows: